wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 The Chef Workstation is our admin workstation where we create our policies and execute our management commands.
 We run the **knife** command from the Chef Workstation to manage our infrastructure.

-There is also the concept of “Cookbooks” and “Recipes”.
+There is also the concept of "Cookbooks" and "Recipes".
 These are effectively the policies we define and apply to our servers.

 ## Preparing the workstation